 In addition, a court can impose equitable remedies in a breach of fiduciary duty claim.
 For instance, an injunction would order the fiduciary to stop engaging in the actions or behavior that caused the breach.
 A judge might also appoint a receiver to oversee all aspects of the company’s operations and ensure the defendant’s compliance with their fiduciary duties.

 The business judgment rule may sometimes be asserted in a breach of fiduciary claim to defend against liability.
 This doctrine presumes that corporate officers and directors make decisions with the honest belief that they are in the best interests of the company.
 Although it can be challenging to overcome the business judgment rule, a fiduciary can still be held personally liable if it can be demonstrated that they did not act in good faith.
 The attorneys at Litico Law Group know how to thoroughly investigate a breach of fiduciary duty claim and ensure the bad faith actor is held accountable for their wrongdoing.

 The attorneys at Litico Law Group work closely with clients to help ensure a favorable outcome in every case.
 While we work to settle business conflicts as efficiently and effectively as possible, our legal team will assist you with exploring all available options to reach a resolution, including mediation, arbitration, and negotiation.
 In the event litigation is required, our attorneys will provide the aggressive advocacy and relentless representation you need in the courtroom.

 If a breach of fiduciary duty threatens to harm your company, a diligent Illinois business law attorney can help protect your corporate interests and safeguard your bottom line.
 Located in Rolling Meadows, Litico Law Group serves the legal needs of small businesses and corporate owners throughout Illinois for a wide variety of business matters.
-We welcome you to contact us or give us a call at 847-307-5942 to schedule a consultation to learn how we can assist you.
+We welcome you to schedule a consultation, contact us online or give us a call at 847-307-5942 to learn how we can help.